Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Magnet Design and Enabling Technologies

-As a result of the challenges faced in the high-torsion area of P2, and the expected concave sections of the final CSX magnets, P3 was designed to reduce torsion by including concave windings.
-Together this allows the testing of two high-risk aspects of the magnets, namely the winding of concave sections and management of high-torsion sections.
+As a result of the challenges faced in the high-torsion area of P2, and the potential concave sections of the final CSX magnets, P3 was designed to reduce local torsional strain by redistributing curvature into concave coil sections.
+This allows the testing of two high-risk aspects of the magnets, namely the winding of concave sections and management of high-torsion sections.
 Additionally, in order to achieve the higher fields of $0.5$ T on-axis, the final magnets are being designed with two double-pancakes, enabling more tape to be wound on the magnet without sacrificing coil-to-plasma distance.
 P3 thus has two double-pancakes with channels of similar depth to the final CSX magnets, to study magnets with such cross-sections.
 The channels are $25$ mm deep, $5$ mm wide, with $2$ mm separators.
-P3 is designed to be a high-field magnet, aiming to achieve fields on the order of $0.5$ T on-axis and $1.5$ T on the coil with $200$ turns of HTS.
-In addition to dovetail joints, P3 features a design allowing sections to be bolted together for an improved thermal interface.
-Finally, to further reduce the risk of quenching, P3 will have HTS co-winds, which allows improved current sharing between co-wound tapes \cite{rogers,kobayashi}.
+P3 is designed to be a high-field magnet, aiming to achieve fields on the order of $0.5$ T on-axis and $2$ T on the coil with $200$ turns of HTS.
+In addition to dovetail joints, P3 features a design allowing sections to be bolted together with indium for an improved thermal interface.
+Finally, to further reduce the risk of quenching, P3 used parallel-wound non-insulated (PWNI) HTS architecture, allowing improved current sharing between co-wound HTS tapes in the same channel \cite{rogers,kobayashi,xue}.